Social Learning in Non-Stationary Environments

+Since the preferences are independent of the quality, a no-purchase decision does not carry any information on the quality.
+As a consequence, the history $\mathcal{H}_{t}$ is informationally equivalent to the reduced history $\widetilde{\mathcal{H}}_{t}$ that includes only the reviews of the buyers up to $t-1$.
+This differentiates this model from the classical social learning models, where consumers have private signals that are correlated with the quality.

-Based on the history $\mathcal{H}_t$ of past observations and her preference $\theta_t$, consumer~$t$ decides whether to buy the product.
-The history $\mathcal{H}_t$ is rigorously formalized below.
-In case of purchase, she receives the utility $u_t \coloneqq r(Q, \theta_t)$ where $r$ is the reward function.
-If the consumer does not buy, she gets $u_t = 0$.
+Based on the history $\mathcal{H}_t$ of past observations and her own preference $\theta_t$, consumer~$t$ decides whether to buy the product.
+In case of purchase, she receives the utility $u_{t} \coloneqq r(Q_t, \theta_t)$ where $r$ is the reward function.
+A consumer who does not buy the product gets $u_{t} = 0$.